Rakshith-1/webapp/README.md

 <br/>

+# Application Deployment in AWS – EC2 "OR"
-**Application Deployment in AWS – EC2 **"OR"
+# Three tier web Application Deployment in AWS – EC2 "OR"
-Three tier web Application Deployment in AWS – EC2 "OR" Node.js, Angular.js, MySQL-based Web Application deployment in AWS – EC2 "OR" Frontend, Backend and Database based web Application deployment in AWS – EC2
+# Node.js, Angular.js, MySQL-based Web Application deployment in AWS – EC2 "OR"
+# Frontend, Backend and Database based web Application deployment in AWS – EC2

 Here we are using one EC2 instance to install the frontend, backend, and database.

-Step 1: Create an AWS Linux machine using AWS Linux AMI, using instance type t2.small ( 1 CPU and 2 GB memory) or the above configuration. ( c4.large config is 2 cpu and 3.75gb memory)
+# Step 1: Create an AWS Linux machine
+Create an AWS linux machine using AWS Linux AMI, using instance type t2.small ( 1 CPU and 2 GB memory) or the above configuration.
 Edit the Linux machine’s security group and in inbound rules allow ports 4200, 5000, and 3306.

-**Step 2: Installation
+# Step 2: Installation
-**

 -	Install GIT: yum install git
 -	Install NPM: yum install npm
 -	Install Node Version Manager: curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash